 When blended with gasoline for use as a vehicle fuel, ethanol can offer some emissions benefits over gasoline, depending on vehicle type, engine calibration, and blend level.
 As with conventional fuels, the use and storage of ethanol blends can result in emissions of regulated pollutants, toxic chemicals, and greenhouse gases (GHGs).
 However, when compared to gasoline, the use of high-level ethanol blends, such as E85, generally result in lower emissions levels.

-An emissions control system governs how clean a vehicle or engine will be.
 Today's emissions standards require ethanol/gasoline-capable flexible fuel vehicles (FFVs) to meet the same emissions standards as conventional vehicles, regardless of the fuel used.

 Life Cycle Emissions